Abhigupta13/set-up-node-mvc/README.md

 ## ⚠️ **Disclaimer** ⚠️

-## **This package will not work if installed with `npm install set-up-node-mvc`.**
-## You must use to run it directly from the npm registry without the need for global installation.
+### You must use to run it directly from the npm registry without the need for global installation.
 ```bash
 npx set-up-node-mvc
 ````